 Abby Parkes started luxuryyarns.co.uk – an online store for knitting and crochet yarn and accessories, after the birth of her first child.
-She has been knitting and crocheting since she was 5 years old and teaches both to adults and children.
+She has been knitting and crocheting since she was five years old and teaches to both adults and children.

 LoveKnitting features hundreds of knitting patterns, once you’ve mastered the basics.